-See section 8 for more information Section 14: Transport information ADG Not classified as Dangerous Goods by the criteria of the Australian Dangerous Goods Code (ADG Code) for transport by Road and Rail; NON-DANGEROUS GOODS.
+See section 8 for more information Revision Number 8 Revision date: 02-Apr-2024 Section 14: Transport information ADG Not classified as Dangerous Goods by the criteria of the Australian Dangerous Goods Code (ADG Code) for transport by Road and Rail; NON-DANGEROUS GOODS.
+Sulphur is not subject to the provisions of the Australian Dangerous Goods Code when it has been formed to a specific shape (eg. prills, granules, pellets, pastilles or flakes).
 IATA Not classified as Dangerous Goods by the criteria of the International Air Transport Association (IATA) Dangerous Goods Regulations for transport by air; NON-DANGEROUS GOODS.